cyberwizard1001/workshop-practise/README.md

 xxPennyxx was not The Impostor.

-This line was added by Vaidehi aka xxPennyxx
+This line was added during the workshop